pikalab-unibo/sd-project-rules/README.md

 4. some strict temporal constraint, if any
     - e.g. someone in the group is going to graduate soon

+> We may __reject__ project reservation requests involving projects which have already been reserved/completed by your colleages, either in the current accademic year or in some previous one.
+So, please double-check your colleagues requests/proposals before submitting your reservation request.
+> Consider having a look to these pages for double-checking:
+> - [APICe SD Projects along the years]
+> - [Projects Forum]

+> In case of conflict with some previous project, feel free to submit your reservation request anyway, asking for a _negotiation_ of a similar project.

 ## Procedure 2: Proposing a project

 Students are allowed – and actually kindly invited – to propose a project by __opening a new conversation__ on the [Projects Forum].